ryokan0123/ryokan0123.github.io/index.md

 <img src="assets/artificial_language.png" width="450">

 In this work, we investigate the transferability of knowledge acquired through language modeling.
-Natural language can be characterized by various linguistic or statistical properties at different levels, which makes it challenging to study which properties are transferable across different languages.
+Natural language can be characterized by various linguistic or statistical properties at different levels, making it difficult to study which are transferable.

-We designed an artificial language with a controlled set of linguistic/statistical properties, pretrained a neural network on it, and transferred it to natural languages.
+We created an artificial language with controlled properties, pretrained a neural network on it, and transferred it to natural languages.
-We found that statistical dependencies are key to transferability.
+Our findings show that simple statistical dependencies are key to transferability.

 #### ["mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models"](https://aclanthology.org/2022.acl-long.505/), R. Ri, I. Yamada, and Y. Tsuruoka.